gitsunmin/graph-man/README.md

 > Tip: If you don't include the `.graph-man/**/*` files in the project, you can add them to `.gitignore` for use.

 ## Commands
-- `Graph Man: Show Configuratio`: `.graph-man/config.json` file will be opened
+- `Graph Man: Show configuration`: `.graph-man/config.json` file will be opened
 - `Graph Man: Refresh Environment`: Refresh Environment from `.graph-man/config.json`
 - `Graph Man: Refresh Graphqls`: Refresh GraphQL Files from `.graph-man/**/*.graphql` and `.graph-man/**/*.gql`
 - `Graph Man: Send Graphql`: Send GraphQL Query or Mutation